denar90/brunch-with-atom/README.md

  - `Brunch stop` stops `build` or `watch` process.

  - `Brunch change version` changes version of `Brunch` due to selected one.
+ > Notice: After selecting another version you have to wait until `npm install` will be finished for selected version.

  For more `Brunch` doc look [here](https://github.com/brunch/brunch/blob/master/docs/commands.md)